senlin/so-recommended-reading/readme.txt

 Because I couldn't come up with such a plugin from the top of my head and because I am planning on releasing a series of extensions for the Meta Box plugin, I thought it would be best to put something together myself.

 The titles of the URLs you input are automatically extracted and shown on the front end.
+The meta box is only visible in the Edit Post screen

-The Extension doesn't come with any settings; you can just fill in any number of URLs to articles that you want to recommend to your readers.
-The meta box is only visible in the Edit Post screen.
+Since version 2014.07.29 the plugin has a small settings page where you can change the title of "Recommended Reading" into something that fits better with your site.
+I have also included the wpml-config.xml file, so if you run a multilingual website with WPML, you can translate this string via the String Translations page of WPML.

 I have decided to only support this plugin through [Github](https://github.com/senlin/so-recommended-reading/issues).
 Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue over at Github.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.